minaskar/pocomc/docs/source/faq.rst

 How many active particles should I use?
 ---------------------------------------
-About half the number of effective particles.
-The number of active particles should be about half the number of effective particles.
-The reason for this is simple.
-The active particles are a subset of the effective particles.
-By using significantly fewer active particles than effective particles, we can only update the particles that are already independent of each other.
+No more than half of the effective particles.
+The number of active particles that you should use depends on the number of effective particles that you are using.
+In general, we recommend using no more than half of the effective particles as active particles.
+For example, if you are using 512 effective particles, then you should use no more than 256 active particles.
+Using more active particles introduces correlations between the particles, which can reduce the efficiency of the sampler.
-This allows us to explore the target distribution more efficiently, as we are not wasting computational resources updating particles that are already correlated with each other.
-In practice, we have found that using about half the number of effective particles.

 How do I know if the sampler is working correctly?